The CMDB identification and reconciliation functionality is supported by identification

 base instance.
 You can customize these rules for your organization.
 When a new table is created

-in the CMDB, it inherits any existing identification and reconciliation rules from its parent
+in the CMDB, it derives identification and reconciliation rules from its parent table if these

-table.
-To apply identification and reconciliation rules to a new table, create the rules either
+rules exist.
+To apply identification and reconciliation rules to a new table, create the rules